huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Las Vegas
 - [ ] New Orleans

-#### Who both recorded "Power of Live" AND appeared in "Back to the Future"?
+#### Who both recorded "Power of Love" AND appeared in "Back to the Future"?

 - [ ] Daryl Hall
 - [ ] El DeBarg